Reduce Inflammation With These 3 Simple Yoga Poses

 Hold this pose for 1 minute, inhaling and exhaling deeply as you do so, before returning to tadasana and repeating on the other side.

-This pose is great for your digestive health, which is very much connected to your immune system response and therefore also the occurrence of inflammation.
-This pose is especially useful for alleviating inflammation in the lower back as well as working to release any tightness in the shoulders.
+This pose is great for your digestive health.
+The GI system, which is very much connected to your immune system response and the regulation of inflammation.
+This pose is especially useful for alleviating pain and inflammation in the lower back as well as working to release any tightness in the shoulders.
 For these reasons, this pose is perfect for those of you who work a desk job!

 Enter this pose by first lying on your back on the ground.
 Bend your knees, but keep the soles of your feet on the floor.
 You can then lift your hips off of the floor and move them slightly to the right of your body as you bring your knees up to your chest.